Peter Andreas Munch

 Peter Andreas Munch (15 December 1810 – 25 May 1863), usually known as P. A. Munch, was a Norwegian historian, known for his work on the medieval history of Norway.
 Munch's scholarship included Norwegian archaeology, geography, ethnography, linguistics, and jurisprudence.
 He was also noted for his Norse legendary saga translations.

 Background

-Peter Andreas Munch was born in Christiania (now Oslo).
+Munch was born in Christiania (now Oslo).
 He was the son of Edvard Storm Munch and Johanne Sophie Hofgaard.
 Munch was the uncle of the famous painter Edvard Munch.

-Munch grew up at Gjerpen parsonage, where his father was parish priest of the Church of Norway.
+He grew up at Gjerpen parsonage, where his father was parish priest of the Church of Norway.
 He was schooled in the city of Skien.
 He attended the Royal Frederick University.
 Munch first studied law and took his state examination in 1834, but then turned to historical and philological studies.

 Career

 Munch's first great achievement, with Rudolph Keyser, was their three volumes of Norges Gamle Love (Norway's old laws), edited after a two-year research visit to Copenhagen.
 In 1837, he became lecturer in history at the University of Oslo and in 1841 became a professor of history.
 In 1857, after producing numerous publications, he received a large grant for archives research in Rome and lived there from 1859 to 1861.
 Munch served as Norway's national archivist from 1861 to 1863.
 He was one of the first non-Catholics to be allowed into the archives of the Vatican.
 He took extensive notes from the volumes of papal letters, and sometimes drew accurate facsimiles of the texts.
 His research there was useful in his main work, Det norske Folks Historie (History of the Norwegian People), in eight volumes, and he sent his notes home to the Royal Archives in Christiania.
 Among the theories he is remembered for is the theory on immigration to Norway, in which he developed work done by Rudolf Keyser.
 On a trip back to Rome to fetch his family, who had remained there for a while, he died from a stroke, and was buried in the Protestant Cemetery, Rome.